Experienced, Compassionate, and Ethically Minded, Neurodivergent Psychotherapist, Clinical Supervisor & Educator

 The Alder Centre

 I worked at The Alder Centre; a specialist bereavement service, offering support and counselling to anyone affected by the death of a child of any age, from conception through to adulthood, however recent or long ago from October 2014 to February 2022.
 The Alder Centre is located within Alder Hey Children's Hospital, Liverpool.
-My experience within CAMHS, and as a therapist, means I work therapeutically with bereaved children, adolescents, and adults; individuals, couples, and family groups; as well as being part of the staff counselling team.
+I worked therapeutically with bereaved children, adolescents, and adults; individuals, couples, and family groups; as well as being part of the staff counselling team, offering counselling, creative therapies and EMDR.

 Counselling & Psychotherapy Educator